-How does a content matrix relate to your content marketing?
+How to use a content matrix to inform your content marketing

 Content marketing is a vitally important part of your digital marketing and it serves various different purposes that help your company reach the right audience and sell more to them.
 As such, a content matrix:

-Content marketing brings new people into the top of your sales funnel by raising awareness of your company and establishing and building your brand.
+Content marketing is inbound marketing, so it brings new people into the top of your sales funnel by raising awareness of your company and establishing and building your brand.
 At this stage, buyers know they have a problem and you can educate them on how your company can help them, which starts to move them further into your sales funnel.

-Content can also keep your potential customers moving through your sales funnel with the right, targeted content at each stage.
-Again, this can be educational content that answers questions, shows off your expertise, and demonstrates that you can help them.
-This type of content can speed the customer through the buyer’s journey and can also increase conversion rates.
+Content can also keep your potential customers moving through your sales funnel with optimum, targeted content at each stage.
+Again, this can be educational content that answers questions, shows off your expertise and demonstrates that you can help them.

 There’s a lot more content marketing can do, including establishing trust, creating and building relationships and communities around your business, building your authority, increasing your presence on the internet, and more.